Is Allied a Good Place to Buy Car Insurance?

 Is Allied a good place to buy car insurance?
 Or are there better insurance providers with cheaper prices?
 Let’s take a closer look today at everything you need to know about Allied.

-Allied Insurance was founded in 1929 and is based in Des Moines, Iowa.
+Allied Insurance was founded in 1929 in Des Moines, Iowa.
 The company offers the standard auto insurance policies you would expect, including liability insurance, collision coverage, comprehensive coverage, gap insurance, and personal injury protection, among other types of car insurance.

 Allied also offers home insurance, life insurance, and other policies.